 [(3)] (2) Adult medical day care availability and policies shall be disclosed in the assisted living program's admission agreement.

 E. Notice of Resident's Rights.
-An assisted living program shall place a copy of the resident's rights, as set forth in this regulation, in a conspicuous location, plainly visible and easily read by residents, staff, and visitors, and provide a copy to each resident and resident's representative on admission.
+An assisted living program shall place a copy of the resident's rights, as set forth in this regulation, in a conspicuous location, plainly visible and easily read by residents, staff, and visitors, and provide a copy to each resident and [resident's] resident representative on admission.

 10.07.14.36